 LSA relies on a term-document matrix, which describes the occurrences of terms in documents.
 This matrix is usually very sparse with rows corresponding to terms and columns corresponding to documents.
-In our case, documents were replaced with taxa and terms with all occurring 3-peptides.
-These 3-peptides are naturally occurring combinations of 3 successive amino acids composing proteins which make complete or partial proteomes.
-All protein sequence data comes from NCBI “nr” database (https://www.ncbi.nlm.nih.gov/refseq/about/nonredundantproteins/).
-In current version of Latent Taxonomic Signatures, LSA was applied to proteomes coming from 78,643 species.
-Terms were substituted with 3-peptides and latent relationships identified, which allowed us to use randomly selected subsets of proteins from any given organism in order to reconstructs taxonomic relations.
-In a way, we could say that this represents 8th concept of species – a mathematical species, determined by comparison of proteome vectors in n-dimensional space.
-Essentially, by comparing randomly selected sets of proteins (although as low as 5 randomly chosen proteins can give meaningful results, it is advisable to use more than 30) representing different species proteomes, we can establish taxonomic relationships.
-This is achieved by transforming protein sequence data into vector representations (a process called “embedding”), which can be pairwise compared by cosine similarity.
+In this case, documents were replaced with species proteomes and terms are related to all occurring 3-peptides.
+These 3-peptides are naturally occurring combinations of 3 successive amino acids composing proteins, which add to complete or partial proteomes.
+All protein sequence data used herein comes from the NCBI “nr” database (https://www.ncbi.nlm.nih.gov/refseq/about/nonredundantproteins/).
+In this current version of Latent Taxonomic Signatures, LSA was applied to proteomes coming from 147,058 different taxa, in particular from: 67022 bacteria, 74241 viruses, 3876 eukaryotes and 1919 archaea.
+Words were substituted with 3-peptides and latent relationships identified, which allows use of randomly selected sets of proteins from any given organism in order to reconstructs taxonomic relations.
+In a way, we could say that this represents 8th concept of species – a linguistic species, determined by comparison of 3-peptide signature proteome vectors in a n-dimensional space.
+Essentially, by comparing randomly selected sets of proteins (although as low as 5 randomly chosen proteins can give meaningful results, it is advisable to use more than 30) representing different species proteomes, LTSs enable establishment of taxonomic relationships.
+This is achieved by transforming protein sequence data into vector representations (a process called “embedding” and the procedure "folding-in"), which can be pairwise compared by cosine similarity.